HMS Monmouth (F235): 2001–2010

 In early 2004 the ship was assigned to the Atlantic Patrol Task North.
-Between 2004 and 2006 she was commanded by Jerry Kyd.
+Between late 2004 and 2006 she was commanded by Jerry Kyd.
 In 2006 Monmouth underwent operational sea training, conducted by Flag Officer Sea Training, in which she spent six weeks fighting off staged attacks by ships and submarines.

 Monmouth returned to berth at her home port HMNB Devonport on 3 December 2007 having completed a circumnavigation of the globe, visiting Australia, New Zealand, and Hawaii and taking part in a FPDA exercise.
 In 2008 she went into refit and in 2009 deployed to the Persian Gulf, returning in April 2010.
 On 27 May 2010, she escorted the fleet of "little ships" commemorating the 70th anniversary of Operation Dynamo, the evacuation from Dunkirk on 27 May – 4 June 1940 of approximately 340,000 British and French soldiers, and one of the most celebrated military events in British history.